salimxfardeheb/salimxfardeheb/README.md

 # Hi, I'm Salim FARDEHEB 👋

-I am a developer passionate about UI/UX design, front-end development, and database management.
+I am a developer passionate about UI/UX design, web development, and database management.
 Currently, I am pursuing a **Master's Degree in Computer Systems and Data** at the USTO University.

 ## Programming Languages
 - JavaScript